I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 It was an exciting time for both of us.
 Even though we were miles apart the technology bonded us again just like the old band days.

-Out of the blue, he sent me a new Fender Stratocaster exactly like the one I played back in the band days.
+Shortly after taking and passing the test, out of the blue, he sent me a new Fender Stratocaster exactly like the one I played back in the band days.

 The card said, Congratulations Brother, and was signed John.
 I was stunned and completely caught off guard.
 Of course he got himself one too.
 That was John Thawley, if one was good, two was better.
 He could give one to a friend and then have a friend to enjoy it with.